 It is important to note that a pre-sentence investigation and report (PSIR) is required if the person is going to be sentenced to community control or probation.
 See Section 2951.03 of the Ohio Revised Code and Rule 32.2 of the Ohio Rules of Criminal Procedure.

 The purpose of the PSIR is to provide the sentencing judge with more information about your history and characteristics, family and social background, prior record, circumstances surrounding the offense, and a risk assessment.
 Even when a PSIR is not required, there can be reasons for wanting one anyway, such as when one plans to file an application for judicial release under Section 2929.20 or in the hope of qualifying for a transitional control program under Section 2967.26.
 Likewise, there can be many reasons not to request a PSIR, such as when more damaging information would likely be presented to the court.

 The PSIR is not the only way relevant information can be gathered and presented to the sentencing court for consideration before the sentencing hearing.
 It is common practice in all federal criminal cases, and, for experienced lawyers in state cases, to file a sentencing memorandum.
 The purpose of the sentencing memorandum is to provide relevant information to the judge, in a persuasive and positive way, to mitigate the sentence.
 A well-drafted and supported sentencing memorandum can make a huge difference in the ultimate outcome at sentencing.

-If you have been charged with a felony it is important you work with a Columbus criminal defense attorney‘s at Koenig & Owen to make sure you’re getting the defense you deserve.
+If you have been charged with a felony it is important you work with a Columbus criminal defense attorney at James D. Owen, LLC to make sure you’re getting the defense you deserve.